ole1986/a3-exile-vehicleignore/README.md

 <sup>Version: 0.1 | Author: ole1986 | This addon is licensed under the Arma Public Licence</sup>

-This addon is used to skip vehicle from spawning at specific areas using grid numbers.
-An example is included in the configuration file using the CUP Sahrani map.
+This addon is used to skip vehicle from spawning at specific areas using grid numbers of the map An example is included in the configuration file using the map CUP Sahrani.

 ### Installation